 The act of 3D drawing is a key point for the artistic process that we call “design”.
 To be able to draw a simple chair or a complex building is a prerequisite for anyone wishing to design an environment, from a realistic architectural style to a cartoonish one.

 Fundamentals of drawing are essential for all those interested in becoming visual artists such as concept artists, storyboard artists, illustrators, graphic designers, game designers.
-Is used to communicate design ideas but also has the objective to improve visual and spatial skills.

 Here are the essential rules to always remember: